Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 <widget-text center>

-- Centralised: Cost of corruption/influence
+- Centralized: Cost of corruption/influence
 - Proof of Work: Number of CPUs in the world
 - Proof of Stake: Value (by definition, finite)